 - Assisted clients in investing retirement assets in non-publicly traded investments.

 - Designed a reorganization plan and obtained a private letter ruling to confirm compliance with IRS regulations to assist the founding-family shareholders of corporation in reducing federal taxes.
 The shareholders, after paying their share of taxes from the entities’ income, receive increased after-tax distributions from the corporation.

 - Advised a number of public charities in updating their investment policies and endowment agreements to maximize the increased spending flexibility now allowed under the Uniform Prudent Management of Institutional Funds Act.

 - Advised a number of public charities in the area of fiscal sponsorships.
 A fiscal sponsorship is an arrangement between a public charity and a third person that is not a public charity but is engaged in a charitable activity that meets the public charity’s tax-exempt mission.
 The advantage to a donor is the charitable deduction for the contribution.
 The advantage to the third person is being able to obtain funds to carry out the charitable project.
 The advantage to the charity is the receipt of administrative revenue in the carrying out of its mission.

 - Assisted public charities in utilizing the rebuttable presumption safe harbor allowed under Treasury Regulation Section 1.4958 concerning executive compensation for “disqualified persons” (i.e., executive directors, presidents, etc.).

-- Fellow, American College of Trust and Estate Counsel, State Chair for New Mexico, serves on the Charitable Organizations and Employee Benefits Committees
+- Fellow, American College of Trust and Estate Counsel, past State Chair for New Mexico, serves on the Charitable Organizations, Employee Benefits, and Family Law Task Force Committees

 - American Bar Association; Member, Tax Section; Member; Administration of Decedent’s Estates Subsection of the ABA Probate Section, Vice Chair 1990-2005; Member, Real Property and Probate Sections